 Our principal exposure to market risk relates to changes in interest rates.
 Our revolving credit facility and term loan carry floating interest rates that are tied to LIBOR, the federal funds rate and the prime rate, and, therefore, our income and cash flows will be exposed to changes in interest rates to the extent that we do not have effective hedging arrangements in place.
 We historically have not used interest rate swap agreements to hedge the variable cash flows associated with the interest on our credit facilities.
-At August 1, 2020, the weighted average interest rate on our borrowings under our revolving credit facility was 1.89%.
-Based on a sensitivity analysis at August 1, 2020, assuming the amount outstanding under our revolving credit facility would be outstanding for a full year, a 100 basis point increase in interest rates would increase our annual interest expense by approximately \$0.2 million.
+At October 31, 2020, the weighted average interest rate on our borrowings under our revolving credit facility was 1.89%.
+Based on a sensitivity analysis at October 31, 2020, assuming the amount outstanding under our revolving credit facility would be outstanding for a full year, a 100 basis point increase in interest rates would not have increased our interest expense.
 We do not use derivative financial instruments for speculative or trading purposes.
 However, this does not preclude our adoption of specific hedging strategies in the future.